duckietown/book-devmanual-software/src/basics/development/docker.md

 tag always pointing to the _latest_ version of an image).
 For example, the Duckietown Docker image

-    duckietown/dt-core:daffy-arm32v7
+    duckietown/dt-core:ente-arm64v8

-has the repository name `duckietown`, the image name `dt-core`, and the tag `daffy-arm32v7`, which carries both the name of the Duckietown software distribution that the image contains, i.e., `daffy`, and the CPU architecture that this image is targeting, i.e., `arm32v7`.
+has the repository name `duckietown`, the image name `dt-core`, and the tag `ente-arm64v8`, which carries both the name of the Duckietown software distribution that the image contains, i.e., `ente`, and the CPU architecture that this image is targeting, i.e., `arm64v8`.
 We will talk about different CPU architectures and why they need to be part of the Docker image tag in the section [](#basic-docker-arch).